Join Sophie-stication Nation

 - Making you feel bad about yourself

 It is okay to turn people away that cause you nothing but stress.
-Forgiveness does not equal door-mat.
+Forgiveness and reconciliation does not always go hand and hand.
+Mostly importantly, forgiveness does not equal door-mat.